starwindz/swos-port/docs/ida2asm.md

 ### Parallel processing

-Parsing of the input file and further processing and output is split and given to separate threads to process it in parallel.
+Parsing of the input file and further processing and output is split and given to separate threads to process in parallel.
 Their number can be specified from the command line.

 The input file can not be trivially split at random points.
 Each thread has to determine start and end of its block, given only rough offset.